Summary

 In the second quarter of 2022, Burry disclosed to the world via his 13-F filings that he had opened positions in The GEO Group Inc. (NYSE:GEO), while he began to sell off all his other holdings.
 A flurry of analysis followed, including deep dives into his Twitter musings in order to understand his thinking.

-But I'm certain most investors have, at some point, been burned by trading shares based on the recommendation of, and the recommendation alone, another person, be they a legendary investor like Michael Burry, a talking head on FOX, or perhaps a relative of friend.
+But I'm certain most investors have, at some point, been burned by trading shares based on the recommendation of another person, be they a legendary investor like Michael Burry, a talking head on FOX, a relative or a friend.
 Trading based on recommendation alone is prone to risk.
-So even though a recommendation may be well-intentioned and perhaps even well-informed, it is still worth taking the time to perform your own due diligence.
+So even though a recommendation may be well-intentioned and perhaps even well-informed, it is still worth taking the time to perform your own due diligence, and wade through the mud yourself.

 Hence, we will be taking a look for ourselves at GEO, and using a peer analysis method to determine if there is indeed potential hidden value in the firm, what the financial health of the firm looks like, and attempt to find a pricing mechanism for the stock.